kubernetes/website/docs/admin/kubeadm.md

 This document provides information on how to use kubeadm's advanced options.

-Running kubeadm init bootstraps a Kubernetes cluster.
+Running `kubeadm init` bootstraps a Kubernetes cluster.
 This consists of the following steps:

 1. kubeadm generates a token that additional nodes can use to register themselves with the master in future.
+Optionally, the user can provide a token.

 1. kubeadm generates a self-signed CA using openssl to provision identities for each node in the cluster, and for the API server to secure communication with clients.

 1. Outputting a kubeconfig file for the kubelet to use to connect to the API server, as well as an additional kubeconfig file for administration.

 1. kubeadm generates Kubernetes resource manifests for the API server, controller manager and scheduler, and placing them in `/etc/kubernetes/manifests`.
 The kubelet watches this directory for static resources to create on startup.
 These are the core components of Kubernetes, and once they are up and running we can use `kubectl` to set up/manage any additional components.

 1. kubeadm installs any add-on components, such as DNS or discovery, via the API server.

+Running `kubeadm join` on each node in the cluster consists of the following steps:

+1. Use the token to talk to the API server and securely get the root CA certificate.

+1. Creates a local key pair.
+Prepares a certificate signing request (CSR) and sends that off to the API server for signing.

+1. Configures the local kubelet to connect to the API server

 ## Usage